 Are you curious about internet usage statistics?
-This article will highlight interesting research, surveys, and data about how employees use the internet at work.
+This article will highlight interesting research, surveys, and data about business internet usage such as how employees use the internet at work.
 It will also explore global trends related to internet usage including the (lack of) accessibility to a reliable internet connection that many communities face.Table of Contents

 In 2020 the number of internet users worldwide was 4.83 billion, which means that over 60% of the global population is connected to the internet.
 This is a far cry from 1995 where a mere 16 million (0.4%) of the world’s population had access to the internet.

 Going forward it has been estimated that 90% of the human population, aged 6 years and older, will be online by 2030.
 Cybersecurity Ventures predicts that there will be 6 billion internet users by 2022 (75% of the projected world population of 8 billion) and more than 7.5 billion internet users by 2030 (90% of the projected world population of 8.5 billion).

 The proliferation of internet access has provided greater opportunities for individuals, communities, and businesses around the world.
 National holidays such as International Internet Day have cemented the cultural and economical importance of having access to the internet in our modern world.